Hermann-web/blog/web-source/docs/blog/posts/software-and-tools/dev/remote-access/ssh/access-remote-from-cli.md

 ## Introduction

-__Do you find yourself baffled by the intricacies of SSH connections and file transfers using Git Bash on Windows?__
+__Do you find yourself baffled by the intricacies of SSH connections and file transfers to remote servers ?__

 Navigating the landscape of SSH connections, troubleshooting connection issues, and securely transferring files across servers can be a daunting task, especially for newcomers.
 This guide is your compass in the world of SSH, unraveling the complexities and providing step-by-step instructions for establishing secure connections and transferring files seamlessly using Git Bash or WSL2 for Windows users and straightforward methods for Linux enthusiasts.